Get insider access

 HDR Mode

-The ASUS ROG Swift PG279QM has an amazing HDR color gamut, one of the widest we've ever measured on any display.
-It has nearly complete coverage of the DCI P3 color space used by most current HDR content.
+The HDR color gamut is fantastic.
+It has nearly complete coverage of the DCI-P3 color space used by most current HDR content.
 It also has great coverage of the wider Rec.
-2020 color space, which is rarely used at the moment, but it's important if you want to future-proof your monitor.
+2020 color space, and there are minimal tone mapping issues with each color space.

 Picture Quality